 Every time you ask at the checkout counter for a bag, most grocery stores will charge you between 5-10p.
 Whilst this doesn’t sound like a lot, these expenses add up over time.

-Sign up for your grocery store’s reward scheme.
+Sign up for the grocery store’s reward scheme.

-Putting it simply, it goes like this: the more money you spend in-store, the more points you can get to save on future purchases.
+Tesco, Sainsbury’s, and most other major grocery stores have some form of rewards program.
+Putting it simply, it goes like this: when using the rewards program, you can benefit from the money you spend in-store, whereby the money value turns into points you can get to save on future purchases.

 Check the items at the back.